MGProduction/nuPOSTAGGER/README.md

 Functions to handle dynamic token array are also provided

-*note*: quality of this postagger is "poor" (a little less than 90%).
+**note**: quality of this postagger is "poor" (around 91%).
 This library is meant to be used when memory (and in part, speed) are the most important issues

 ## Usage